Hornan7/Testnet_Scenarios/README.md

 * When all the votes of the members of the Constitutional Committee are included in the ledger we will be able to compare the results against our expectations.
 * Then, I will be able to trigger the results of the scenarios using a DReps that has the capacity to cross the DRep Threshold on its own.

-# Stage 1
+# First Test
 I will ask you to vote on the governance action below.
-Then, when the results are out, I will build the governance action of Stage 2.
+Then, when the results are out, I will build the governance action of the second test.
 Only 4 Constitutional Committee members of the 9 total have made their authorization certificate and can vote using their hot keys.

 ## Governance action 1 - Protocol Parameters Update (Epoch 194)